 February 2020 - March 2021

 Second year school internship in french startup Ubiscale.

 I coded a wireless gateway on a ESP8266 chipset in C.

 August - December 2019

 I can work comfortably on UNIX-based and Windows systems.

-IDE of choice: vim or a Jetbrains tools
+Editor of choice: vim or a Jetbrains tools (and sometimes vscode)

 This does not mean I’ve never worked with the items below, I would like to avoid these because I had bad experience with them.

 Projects that I think are cool and worth checking out.

 Folks I worked with, or I like what they do.